Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 ## By Len Sassaman and Roger Dingledine
 ## *Presented at the Blackhat Conference in 2003*

+### Introduction

 We're focusing for both the talks on high latency systems like Mixmaster, things for email, remailers.
 There are some low latency systems for web browsing or something, but we're going to not focus on those quite as much.
 Okay, so for this one, before lunch, we've got some stuff about adversaries and threat models.
-We're going to give you a walkthrough of the mixed minion design process.
+We're going to give you a walkthrough of the Mixminion design process.
 I'll tell you what that is in a bit.

-We've got some alternate designs besides mixed minions so you can get a feel for the flavor of possibilities.
+We've got some alternate designs besides Mixminions so you can get a feel for the flavor of possibilities.
 And then we've got some controversial issues and some economics to look at.
 So here's the motivation slide.
 I think at a conference like this most people have a pretty good sense of the motivation.
 The obvious one is individuals.

 People need their privacy.
 DoubleClick is tracking you every day.
 They're going to have such a huge dossier on you in 20 years.
 They're going to know all of your interests.
 You try to get insurance from somebody and they say, do you like car racing?